gammasoft71/xtd/docs/guide_style_sheets_overview.md

 * [red](https://github.com/gammasoft71/xtd/tree/master/themes/red) contains red color theme.
 * [white](https://github.com/gammasoft71/xtd/tree/master/themes/white) contains white color theme.

+## Remarks

+The style sheet for each control has been split in several files for more clarity.
+But we could have put them in one file. xtd browses the whole folder and reads all files with the .css extension.

 # See also
 ​
 * [Style sheets reference](guide_style_sheets_reference.md)
 * [Box model](guide_style_sheets_box_model.md)
 * [Guides](guides.md)
 * [Documentation](documentation.md)

 ______________________________________________________________________________________________